Jayesh2026/gRPC_Demo_SpringBoot/README.md

 - Run the server application (`CalculatorGRpcDemoApplication.java`).
 - Choose the client application (`HelloClient.java` or `CalculatorClient.java`) to interact with the server.
 - Follow the on-screen instructions to input data and receive responses from the server.

-### Contributing
-Contributions are welcome!
-Feel free to submit pull requests or open issues if you encounter any problems or have suggestions for improvements.